gabrielenizzoli/spark_engine/docs/plan/intro.md

     trigger: { milliseconds: 1000 }

 pipelines:
-  - { component: sql, sink: showTable }
+  batch: { component: sql, sink: showTable }
-  - { component: sqlOnRate, sink: showRate }
+  stream: { component: sqlOnRate, sink: showRate }
 ```

 Notes:
 * a sink or component that is not used in a pipeline will simply not be utilized,
 * a pipeline with the same component and sink can be repeated multiple times,
-* a plan with no pipeline will do nothing,
+* a plan with no pipelines will do nothing,
+* pipelines are executed in non-deterministic order,
 * a missing sink or component will cause the pipeline (and eventually the plan) to fail.